 New Zealand consumers will no longer pay tariff duty, an import transaction fee or a biosecurity system entry levy at the border.
 New Zealand Customs will still collect these, and GST, if the value is over NZ$1,000.

-Since 2016, GST is collected on online services and intangibles bought from overseas.
+Since 2016, GST is collected on remote services including online services and digital products bought from overseas.
 Examples include:

 For information about Customs' charges and import documentation, email email@example.com

-Overseas businesses that supply low-value goods to consumers in New Zealand can now register using our Non-individual registration online service.
+Overseas businesses that supply low-value goods to consumers in New Zealand need to get ready for 1 December 2019.
+Register now using our Non-individual registration online service.

 We will issue you a GST number which will also be your IRD number.